BettercareHealth/bettercare/nc/nc-8.md

 1. The treatment of choice is to start an intravenous infusion of 10% dextrose (or Neonatalyte) at a drip rate calculated to give 60 ml/kg in the first 24 hours.
 Infants older than 24 hours can be given a larger volume calculated for their age.

 	Note
 	:	A 10% dextrose infusion at 60 ml/kg/24 hours will provide 0.22 mmol (4 mg) glucose/kg/minute which will meet most infants’ energy needs.
-To increase a 5% to a 10% glucose solution, add 10 ml of 50% dextrose to 100 ml 5% dextrose.
-Some infants will need a 15% glucose solution, however, to maintain a normal blood glucose concentration.
+To increase a 5% to a 10% glucose solution, add 10 ml of 50% dextrose to 100 ml 5%&nbsp;dextrose.
+Some infants will need a 15%&nbsp;glucose solution, however, to maintain a normal blood glucose concentration.

 2. If you cannot rapidly establish a peripheral intravenous line, insert an umbilical vein catheter so that intravenous fluids can be given.
 3. Once an intravenous line has been estab­lished, give 2 ml/kg of 10% glucose as a bolus.
 It is not advisable to inject a bolus of 25% or 50% dextrose as it is extremely hypertonic.